Nenkai/GTAdhocToolchain/README.md

 # GTAdhocToolchain

-Branch with support for dissasembling and compiling for V13/14/15

-Note: script files for these versions may contain more than one scripts, compiler currently only produces one

----
 A toolchain for the Gran Turismo scripting language, Adhoc, from C#.

 Adhoc is a scripting language that is used for roughly 99% of the entire games's logic, the native code serving mostly solely as the engine.